Khmer (Cambodian) Language 1

 - Full Year

-At the end of the course a student should be able to demonstrate . . . . .
+At the end of the module a student should be able to demonstrate . . . . .

 - knowledge and understanding of basic Khmer grammar